-If in a reasonable length of time job performance and/or work attendance meet requirements, no further action will be taken and no permanent records of the situation will be maintained.
+If in a reasonable length of time job performance and/or work attendance meets requirements, no further action will be taken and no permanent records of the situation will be maintained.

-Should job and attendance requirements not be met and/or the employee fails to seek assistance the employer may pursue disciplinary or discharge action according to Article XV.
+If in a reasonable length of time job and attendance requirements are not met and/or the employee fails to seek assistance, the employer may take disciplinary action up to and including discharge.

-ARTICLE XVI.
+ARTICLE XV.
 COMPENSATION

-- Rates Specified

-- Longevity Pay

-- Negotiation

 - Premium Pay

 - Pay Days and Deductions

+- Optional Deductions

-- Designation of Person Authorized to Receive Decedents Warrants
+- Designation of Person Authorized to Receive Decedent's Warrants

-- Union Pension Fund